FdelMazo/obliquestrategies/README.rst

     $ obliquestrategies
     What would your closest friend do?

-And once again, editions can be specified by numer or year with the :code:`--edition` option.
+Editions can be specified by number or year with the :code:`--edition` option.

 .. code:: bash